 Finally, the goals of writing by memory, communicating, and journaling are so rewarding!

-Here are beautiful tri-fold Thank You cards that my daughter made in Korean and English.
+Here are beautiful tri-fold Thank You cards that my daughter made in Korean and English at age 4 years.

 Here are suggested materials for creating a card and letter writing station at home: